dschnare/mustachejs/Readme.md

 The mustachejs module exposes a simple API.

 	MUSTACHE is the global object containing the mustachejs API.
+	Note that this global object is only created if mustachejs is not required via an AMD or CommonJS module loader.

 	Attempts to render the specified mustache template.